Introduced in Samurai Warriors 2

 - In the crossover, after the Shu army led by Xingcai and Ina saved her and her father, she says a very polite gratitude who managed to impress one random female character from Dynasty Warriors (plus Nu Wa, Himiko, and Da Ji) who later remarks either her beauty or her politeness.
 Even Zhenji and Zhurong who usually cocky, they become soft towards the little girl.
 And if it's Da Ji, that evil fox lady suddenly becomes Tsundere.

-- Fairy Tale Wedding Dress, Woman in White: One of her DLC outfits in 4.
+- Fairy Tale Wedding Dress: One of her DLC outfits in 4.

 - Fanservice Pack: Is seen with Modesty Towel in a Furo Scene for 4-II.